 These cupcakes have absolutely no nutritional value, at all.
 But they have all sorts of giggling value!
 And that’s something.
 Firecracker cupcakes.
 They are cupcakes, which are always fun.
 And on top of that, they have hot sauce, pop rocks, and other fun additions.
-I dare you to try these sometime with your kids and not giggle as you eat them!
+I dare you to try this sometime with your kids and not giggle as you eat them!

 Note: Pop Rocks have become increasingly difficult to find.
 I can grab them from my local candy store or on Amazon.
 When I find them, I pick up multiple packages to have on hand for these cupcakes.